 Under the MAA and its Regulations, during the investigations by the Commission, the Commission and the Institute are entitled to request information or evidence regarding monopolistic activities committed in Mexico from foreign government agencies, as an act of cooperation between government authorities, in order to ensure compliance with antitrust law.
 Furthermore, the Commission and the Institute are specifically empowered to execute and negotiate all sorts of agreements and international treaties regarding antitrust and free competition.

-Based on the fact that international trade has increased significantly in the past decades, Mexico has executed a number of Free Trade Agreements with several countries (including the United States, Canada, Japan, Chile, the European Union and Israel) that include and recognise the importance of international cooperation and coordination among the competent authorities in order to ensure the effective enforcement of antitrust law between the free trade areas.
+Based on the fact that international trade has increased significantly in the past decades, Mexico has executed several free trade agreements with several countries (including the United States, Canada, Japan, Chile, the European Union and Israel) that include and recognise the importance of international cooperation and coordination among the competent authorities to ensure the effective enforcement of antitrust law between the free trade areas.
 In addition, Mexico has executed agreements with the United States and Canada, among others, that deepen cooperation to ensure the prevention and prohibition of monopolistic activities.

 Outlook and challenges

 As a result of the Constitutional Reform, during the first quarter of the year, the Commission has worked hard complying with its obligations and authority to guarantee fair competition in our country’s markets.
-In this regard, the Commission decided to start a new working plan; a strategic plan which includes several projects related to important investigations.
+In this regard, the Commission decided to set upa new working plan; a strategic plan which includes several projects related to important investigations.

 The Commission recently advanced to the three-star level in the world rankings of Global Competition Review’s ‘Rating Enforcement’ survey, which for 14 years has been measuring the performance and effectiveness of the global antitrust agencies.